-While Exeter is nearly at the southern end of the country, there are plenty of places to visit nearby!
+While Exeter is nearly at the south western end of the country, there are plenty of places to visit nearby!

 - The most obvious recommendation is Exmouth and the Jurassic Coast.
 This stretches all the way to near Bournemouth in Dorset.

 - Or, venture deeper into Devon and check out the English Riviera towns of Torquay, Paignton, Babbacombe and Brixham.
 Further on is Plymouth – then there’s all of Cornwall waiting for you!

 - You’re about an hour and a half from North Devon too, which is home to more beautiful spots including beaches and Exmoor National Park.

 - You could drive a bit further up the M5 to Taunton, and explore the Quantocks, or eventually reach Somerset’s Mendips, Cheddar Gorge and coastline.
 You’ll eventually reach Bristol if you keep driving on this route.